lelerukjaymoh/django-startproject/README.md

 Once that is done you are ready to go.

 ### Usage
-To use the scipt, cd to anywhere and run **djangostart** followed by the name you would like to give to your project folder.
+To use the script, cd to anywhere and run **djangostart** followed by the name you would like to give to your project folder.

 ```
 ~$ djangostart djangoproject